Towards Interpreting Visual Information Processing in Vision-Language Models: Conclusion

-We focused on LLaVA-type models, testing our findings on two variants (LLaVA 1.5 and LLaVA-Phi).
-We chose LLaVA for its simple architecture, viewing our findings as a starting point for interpreting more complex VLMs.
-However, our results may not generalize to VLMs with significantly different architectures or training procedures.
-Further research is needed to confirm whether similar mechanisms exist in other models.

-Our study primarily investigates object identification tasks.
-We chose this focus as it provides a simpler, more direct setup compared to tasks requiring multi-step reasoning, such as multimodal factual association.
-While we attempted to diversify our experimental setup within this domain by testing the model's ability to identify object through three distinct ways, our findings may not fully capture VLM behavior in more complex tasks like reasoning or open-ended question answering.
-The applicability of our results to these broader task types remains an open question.
+\textbf{Limitations \& Future Work}.
+We focused on LLaVA-type models as a starting point for interpreting more complex VLMs, but our results may not generalize to significantly different architectures.
+Our study concentrates on object identification tasks, providing a simpler setup compared to multi-step reasoning.
+While we tested object identification in three ways, our findings may not fully represent VLM behavior in complex tasks like reasoning or open-ended question answering.
+Future work should explore practical applications in reducing hallucinations and enhancing factual accuracy, while examining whether these findings extend to broader task types and model architectures.